rticommunity/rticonnextdds-examples/examples/content_filtered_topic_string_filter/README.txt

 Example Description
 -------------------
-In this example, the publisher application reliably transmits 0, 1, 2, ..
-9 and
-repeats.
-The last twenty samples are saved for late joiners.

 After this topic is created, a Content Filtered Topic is created based on the normal topic.
 In this case, we will use a parameterized STRINGMATCH filter
 expression: "name MATCH %0", but it could be a static string as well, such as